The Offshore Voyaging Reference Site

 That said, there is one other issue that we should all think about before pulling the trigger on lithium:

-Designing, building, troubleshooting, and maintaining a reliable, seamanlike, regulatory compliant, and insurable lithium system is a complex project that only boat owners with a good technical understanding will be able to DIY, although reading through this Online Book will help.
+Designing, building, troubleshooting, and maintaining a reliable, seamanlike, regulatory compliant, and insurable lithium system is a complex project (see our buyer’s guide coming next in this Online Book.) that only boat owners with a good technical understanding will be able to DIY.

 Others should make sure they have a really good technician lined up to do the installation, not Bubba at the boatyard, and also think deeply about what they will do if the system fails far from said technician—our suggested backup system can help with that, see Further Reading.